nkdAgility/NKDAgility.com/site/content/resources/videos/WpsGLkTXalE/index.md

 ---
-title: "7 signs of the #agile apocalypse.
+title: "7 signs of the agile apocalypse.
 Silence"
 date: 11/10/2023 06:45:01
 videoId: WpsGLkTXalE
-url: /resources/videos/7-signs-of-the-#agile-apocalypse.-silence
+url: /resources/videos/7-signs-of-the-agile-apocalypse.-silence
 external_url: https://www.youtube.com/watch?v=WpsGLkTXalE
 coverImage: https://i.ytimg.com/vi/WpsGLkTXalE/maxresdefault.jpg
 duration: 50
 isShort: True
 ---

-# 7 signs of the #agile apocalypse.
+# 7 signs of the agile apocalypse.
 Silence

 #shorts #shortsvideo #shortvideo Stillness is key to great work.
 The ability to reflect, do the deep work, and remain calm is a super power.
 That said, in the realms of #agile, Silence can be harbinger of disaster.
 Martin Hinshelwood explains why.